-When radical innovations were rare, businesses could afford to treat application modernization as a sporadic reaction to change.
+When radical innovations were rare, businesses could afford to treat application modernization as a sporadic reaction to change rather than develop a real strategy.
 A decade ago, most organizations modernized only when they were compelled to.

-However, in the era of open-source and continuous innovation, modernization can’t be an isolated, one-off project.
+However, in the era of open-source and continuous innovation, app modernization can’t be an isolated, one-off project.
 Businesses need to embrace a culture that celebrates change to thrive in the digital age.
-According to a report by F5, the past year has witnessed 133% growth in application modernization.
+According to our latest research on digital transformation and product development trends, an overwhelming 69% of organizations have implemented or overhauled a customer-facing product or application, and another 44% will be investing in the launch of new customer-facing applications or features in 2024.

 1. Paying off technical debt